<Good_things_happen/> Welcome to Conference

 • Stephanie Adwar, Esq., Adwar Ivko, New York, NY

-• Jeff Brabec, Esq., Senior Vice President Legal and Business Affairs, Board member The MLC, co-author “Music, Money, and Success,” Adjunct Professor USC
+• Jeff Brabec, Esq., Senior Vice President Legal and Business Affairs, BMG, Board member The MLC, co-author “Music, Money, and Success,” Adjunct Professor USC

 • Todd Brabec Esq., former ASCAP Executive Vice President, co-author “Music, Money and Success,” Adjunct Professor USC